Battle of Caporetto: Subsequent operations

+Six French and five British infantry divisions as well as sizeable air contingents were quickly dispatched to Italy in the early days of the battle, but played no role in it.
+British and French strategists deployed them on the Mincio River, some 97 km behind the Piave, which they believed could not be held.

-The Piave served as a natural barrier where the Italians could establish a new defensive line, which was held during the subsequent Battle of the Piave River and later served as springboard for the Battle of Vittorio Veneto, where the Austro-Hungarian army was finally defeated after eleven days of resistance.
-On November 5, Allied officials came together at Rapallo to form the Supreme War Council.
+The last push of Austro-Hungarian and German forces from 15 November to 23 December was met and repelled by the Italians at the First Battle of Monte Grappa, which secured the Italian positions south of the Piave.
+When the Austrians launched an offensive across the entire front in June 1918, their bridgeheads were contained and were ultimately forced back across the river.
+On the anniversary of Caporetto, the Piave line served as springboard for the final Italian offensive, the Battle of Vittorio Veneto, in which the Austro-Hungarian army was defeated after eleven days and an armistice signed on 3 November.

 Legacy

-Opera Nazionale Combattenti, an Italian charitable organisation, was set up in December 1917 in the immediate aftermath of the battle, to provide assistance to veterans of the First World War; it was closed in 1977.
+Opera Nazionale Combattenti, an Italian charitable organization, was set up in December 1917 in the immediate aftermath of the battle, to provide assistance to veterans of the First World War; it was closed in 1977.

 After the battle, the term "Caporetto" gained a particular resonance in Italy.
 It is used to denote a terrible defeat – the failed General Strike of 1922 by the socialists was referred to by Mussolini as the "Caporetto of Italian Socialism".
 Many years after the war, Caporetto was still being used to destroy the credibility of the liberal state.